Dryer repair

 1. Unplug the dryer before touching any panels.

 6. Find the full model number before ordering.
 On many dryers it is around the door opening or inside the door area.
-Use that number to confirm front versus rear seal fit.

 If it works: You found visible felt damage or clear rubbing at the drum edge, and you know whether the front seal, rear seal, or both need replacement.